 Ultimately, your doctor needs to be aware of any substances you are taking before you have prescribed a benzodiazepine.

 Tell the physician if you take any of the following:

 - Anti-seizure medication

 Combining Ativan with any of the medications above could cause side effects that require medical assistance.
 These include:

 Ativan should not be mixed with alcohol.
 The relationship between alcohol and benzos gets complicated because benzodiazepines such as Ativan are commonly used to treat alcohol misuse, according to the Journal of Clinical and Diagnostic Research.

-In fact, they are considered the best treatment when dealing with mild-to-severe symptoms of alcohol withdrawal.
-Not everyone who experiences withdrawal because of alcohol needs to be hospitalized, but those who do usually receive benzodiazepines for up three days and may receive other medications if necessary.
+In fact, they have considered the best treatment when dealing with mild-to-severe symptoms of alcohol withdrawal.
+Not everyone who experiences withdrawal because of alcohol needs to be hospitalized, but those who do usually receive benzodiazepines for up to three days and may receive other medications if necessary.

 Taking Ativan with alcohol is even riskier.
 This usually happens when people are using one or both substances for recreational reasons.
 We need more research on Ativan (lorazepam) specifically, but there is some knowledge about what happens when alcohol is mixed with Xanax (alprazolam).
 Since it is a similar medication, there are some ways that Ativan may work similarly to Xanax.